 In September 1945, the area began preparing for a hurricane.
 Believing the hangars at Naval Air Station Richmond were hurricane proof, the military moved aircraft from nearby bases into the blimp hangars.
 By the time the hurricane hit, more than 300 aircraft were in the hangars along with 25 blimps.
 During the storm, the roof of Hangar 1 blew off, and shortly thereafter, a fire blazed that quickly spread to the other hangars.
 Within hours, all three hangars and everything in them were destroyed.
 The base was never re-built, and by November 1945, it was closed.

-The University of Miami, Miami-Dade County Division of Parks and Recreation, Federal Bureau of Prisons and the Coast Guard now own the property that comprises the former Richmond Naval Air Station.
+The University of Miami, Miami-Dade County Division of Parks and Recreation, Federal Bureau of Prisons and the Coast Guard now own the property that comprises the former Naval Air Station Richmond.

 RECOGNIZE - The object you found could be dangerous.

 RETREAT - Leave the area without touching or moving the object.